atsukotominaga/blog/source/about/index.md

 ---

 ## me and cat
 Hi, I am mametsuko.
-I am living in the Netherlands with my cat, Tofu.
+I am living in the Netherlands with my cat, tofu.

 ### my favourites